msleal/asciivmssdashboard/README.md

 - deselect: Use this command to clear the selection of any specific virtual machine (and hide the VM details window).
 - rg 'resourcegroupname' vmss 'vmscalesetname': Use this command to switch the visualization to another VM Scale Set.
+- log: Use this command to show/hide a live log about the console executiong (e.g.: http requests, errors, and etc).
+- insights 1: This command will show/hide the graph window for the first metric configured.
+- insights 2: This command will show/hide the graph window for the second metric configured.
+- debug: Use this command to show/hide all three windows (log, insights 1 and insights 2).
 - quit 'or' exit: Use this command to exit the console (Any platform).
 - Ctrl+c: Use this key combination to exit the ASCiiVMSSDashboard (Not working on windows for now).
 - help: Use this command to get help about the dashboard commands (inside the ASCiiVMSSDashboard).